 The promotion and development of BBPL and the gradual opening of the upstream natural gas sector in Brazil in order to ensure the availability of natural gas in sufficient quantities and at more competitive prices;

 The implementation of an emergency program to ensure the fast track development of new gas generation capacity in Brazil.
-This program gives certain privileges, including access to attractively priced gas, expedited approval procedures and special dispatch status, to 49 specified generation projects; and
+This program gives certain privileges to approved projects, including access to attractively priced gas, expedited approval procedures and special dispatch status.
+To date, 49 specified generation projects have been granted Emergency Status under the program; and

 The promotion and development of a number of transmission projects, including the proposed construction of a 1,000 MW transmission line between Brazil and Argentina to connect the two countries’ electrical systems; the interconnection of the South/Southeast and North/Northeast systems through the construction of a 1,000 MW transmission line, which is expected to be expanded in the future to 2,000 MW by December 2002.

 As a result of these measures, a much more predictable regulatory and supply-demand environment has been created.
-Accordingly, LDCs and their affiliates and other power development companies have undertaken investment programs to build new thermal generation capacity, which will come online as the Initial Contracts begin to expire in January 2003.
+Accordingly, LDCs and their affiliates and other power development companies have undertaken investment programs to build new thermal generation capacity.
+This new thermal capacity will come online as the Initial Contracts begin to expire in January 2003.

-The successful completion of this new thermal capacity is of critical importance to protect against power shortages, to maintain electricity prices at sustainable levels once the Initial Contracts expire and to create an acceptable capacity margin.
+The successful completion of new thermal capacity is of critical importance to protect against power shortages, to maintain electricity prices at sustainable levels once the Initial Contracts expire and to create an acceptable capacity reserve margin in Brazil.